fResult/ci-cd-final-project/exercises/step-03.md

-# Exercise 3: Add the test step to CI workflow
+# Step 3: Add the test step to CI workflow

 Next, you will add the `Test` step to the GitHub workflow.\
 You will use the `Nose` module for running the tests.\